rpedroni/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   if (el.length) {              // evaluates immediately as 0
     cy.get('.another-selector')
   } else {
-    // this code will never run
+    // this code will always run
     // because the 'el' will never exist
     // when the code executes
     cy.get('.optional-selector')